colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 ## The weird part

 As I mentioned, there seems to be a maximum number of named streams per file.
-This in and of itself isn't that strange: the error code returned is `ERROR_FILE_SYSTEM_LIMITATION (0x299)`, which I guess, like, fair enough.
-You don't want some rogue application taking up a bunch of disk space or degrading performance.
+This in and of itself isn't that strange: the error code returned is `ERROR_FILE_SYSTEM_LIMITATION (0x299)`.
+Which I guess, like, fair enough; you don't want some rogue application taking up a bunch of disk space or degrading performance.
 But the part I just couldn't understand is this maximum seems to vary with the length of the streams' names.

 ### The proof